sagarcmd/Google_Project_Management_Certificate/README.md

 <strong>Quality Management:</strong> Implement processes for quality assurance and control to deliver a high-quality final product.<br>
 <strong>Quality Management & Budget Management:</strong> Project managers work on budget development, estimating costs and allocating resources appropriately.<br>

-# project structures and life cycles
+# Project Structures and Life Cycles
 <br>
 Project structures and life cycles are fundamental cornerstones of successful project management.
 They provide a framework for organizing teams, tasks, and deliverables, and guide the project through its various stages from inception to completion.
 The two most popular methodologies - Waterfall and Agile - are presented alongside DMAIC as a tool for process improvement. <br>
 <strong>Initiating the Project:</strong>Define project objectives, scope, and stakeholdersand establish project feasibility and gain approval.